kyma-project/busola/tests/README.md

 ## Overview

-This project contains UI smoke tests for Kyma.
+This project contains UI smoke tests for Busola.

 ## Installation